ToshioCP/Gtk4-tutorial/gfm/sec13.md

 void tfe_text_view_save (TfeTextView *tv)
 ~~~

-The function `save` writes the contents in GtkTextBuffer to a file specified by `tv->file`.
+The function `tfe_text_view_save` writes the contents in GtkTextBuffer to a file specified by `tv->file`.
 If `tv->file` is NULL, then it shows GtkFileChooserDialog and prompts the user to choose a file to save.
-Then it saves the contents to the file and sets `tv->file` to point the GFile of the file.
+Then it saves the contents to the file and sets `tv->file` to point the GFile for the file.

 ~~~C
 void tfe_text_view_saveas (TfeTextView *tv)